 Unfortunately, if your cat happens to ingest excessive amounts of lemon juice, she might experience citrus poisoning.
 Keep an eye out for symptoms like vomiting, diarrhea, excessive drooling, weakness, and lethargy.
 Not only that, if it gets on her fur, she might develop skin irritation and rashes.

 If your cat ingests lemon juice or anything else containing citrus, look for any symptoms of citrus poisoning and contact your vet immediately.
-If she’s experiencing severe symptoms, get to your vet or nearest emergency animal care center.
+If she’s experiencing severe symptoms, get to your vet or the nearest emergency animal care center.
 It’s best to be on the safe side!

 While olive oil isn’t toxic to cats, it might not be the best idea to include it in your precious pet’s regular diet.
 Consuming too much oil can cause an array of problems in your cat’s body, starting with digestive issues and going all the way to feline obesity.
 And hummus contains lots of olive oil!